 Assessment is in line with the whole school policy.
 Students are given comments and/or a grade/’step’ on their work where appropriate and are encouraged to apply strategies discussed in class to allow them to succeed.

-Formative assessment is considered a priority within the department and all staff will use the TSR code in student books to encourage students to set targets, strategies to achieve them and review these on a regular basis.
-Time is also given to reflect upon learning in set lessons and all students are encouraged to aim for their PBs (personal best-progress bubble!)
+Formative assessment is considered a priority within the department and all staff will encourage students to set targets, strategies to achieve them and review these on a regular basis.
+Time is also given to reflect upon learning in set lessons and all students are encouraged to improve and redraft their work.

 In addition, in terms of summative assessment, all students are assessed in all the four attainment targets and receive reports according to the Academy assessment calendar.